wp-plugins/scormi/readme.txt

 Scores your blog post engagement strength.

 == Description ==
-Scormi uses your Google Analytics data and some math to calculate a blog post engagement score.
+Scormi displays key Google Analytics data and calculates a quality score for your top 10 blog posts (see screen shot).
 Knowing this can help you shape your content for better user engagement.
-Scores are computed for your top 10 posts by traffic and presented in a scorecard-like green, amber, red display for you to instantly see how well they are perfroming relative to the group.
-Scormi also reports Google Analytics metrics applicable to your site in general.
+Scormi works best for sites with more than 100 visitors/day spread over your posts.
+It won't be useful for sites with minimal traffic or sites where traffic goes to less than 10 pages because there isn't enough data to work with.

 Use a shortcode to view the report on a publicly accessible (protected) WordPress page or view it in the WP admin.